jakub-milasz/jakub-projects/README.md

 This is one of courses which I have done during studies.
 The main goals of the course were learning usage of **Python** in **statistics** and better understanding **probability calculus**.

 ## Web pages
-**My portfolio** - this is a page that I created for myself.
-It is a simple page with the most important information about me and my projects.
-The page is responsive and contains some animations.

 **EkoSprzęt page** - this is a page that I created for a small company.
 It is a simple page with the most important information about the company and its offer.
 The page is responsive.